 Each Director may obtain independent professional advice at the expense of the Group on matters arising in the course of their Board duties.
 The payment for the cost of the advice by the Group is subject to the approval of the Chairman, which will not be unreasonably withheld.

 Code of Conduct and Conflicts of Interest

 The Group has established a Code of Conduct that provides guidance to Directors and employees of the Investment Manager.
 Under these principles Directors will:

 - conduct business in good faith and in a manner that will maintain confidence in the Group’s integrity;

 - perform their duties to high standards of honest, ethical and law-abiding behaviour;

 - treat others with dignity and respect; and

 - not engage in conduct likely to adversely affect the reputation of Thorney Opportunities.

 The Code of Conduct also sets out details of how conflicts of interest should be avoided.
-Directors must disclose to the Company any material personal interest they or their associates may have in a matter that relates to the affairs of the Company, and inform the Board, via the Company Secretary, of any changes.
+Directors must disclose to the Company any material personal interest they or their associates may have in a matter that relates to the affairs of the Group, and inform the Board, via the Company Secretary, of any changes.
 Where conflicts of interest arise, the Code sets out appropriate arrangements that must be followed.

 A copy of the Code of Conduct is available on the Company’s website.